Plugins

 Commands

-Section titled “Commands”openclaw plugins listopenclaw plugins list --enabledopenclaw plugins list --verboseopenclaw plugins list --jsonopenclaw plugins search <query>openclaw plugins search <query> --limit 20openclaw plugins search <query> --jsonopenclaw plugins install <path-or-spec>openclaw plugins inspect <id>openclaw plugins inspect <id> --runtimeopenclaw plugins inspect <id> --jsonopenclaw plugins inspect --allopenclaw plugins info <id>openclaw plugins enable <id>openclaw plugins disable <id>openclaw plugins registryopenclaw plugins registry --refreshopenclaw plugins uninstall <id>openclaw plugins doctoropenclaw plugins update <id-or-npm-spec>openclaw plugins update --allopenclaw plugins marketplace list <marketplace>openclaw plugins marketplace list <marketplace> --jsonopenclaw plugins init <id>openclaw plugins init <id> --directory ./my-plugin --name "My Plugin"openclaw plugins build --entry ./dist/index.jsopenclaw plugins build --entry ./dist/index.js --checkopenclaw plugins validate --entry ./dist/index.jsFor slow install, inspect, uninstall, or registry-refresh investigation, run the
+Section titled “Commands”openclaw plugins listopenclaw plugins list --enabledopenclaw plugins list --verboseopenclaw plugins list --jsonopenclaw plugins search <query>openclaw plugins search <query> --limit 20openclaw plugins search <query> --jsonopenclaw plugins install <path-or-spec>openclaw plugins inspect <id>openclaw plugins inspect <id> --runtimeopenclaw plugins inspect <id> --jsonopenclaw plugins inspect --allopenclaw plugins info <id>openclaw plugins enable <id>openclaw plugins disable <id>openclaw plugins registryopenclaw plugins registry --refreshopenclaw plugins uninstall <id>openclaw plugins doctoropenclaw plugins update <id-or-npm-spec>openclaw plugins update --allopenclaw plugins marketplace entriesopenclaw plugins marketplace entries --offlineopenclaw plugins marketplace entries --jsonopenclaw plugins marketplace list <marketplace>openclaw plugins marketplace list <marketplace> --jsonopenclaw plugins marketplace refreshopenclaw plugins marketplace refresh --feed-profile clawhub-public --jsonopenclaw plugins marketplace refresh --feed-url https://clawhub.ai/v1/feeds/plugins --expected-sha256 <sha256>openclaw plugins init my-tool --name "My Tool"openclaw plugins init my-provider --name "My Provider" --type provideropenclaw plugins init my-provider --name "My Provider" --type provider --directory ./my-provideropenclaw plugins build --entry ./dist/index.jsopenclaw plugins build --entry ./dist/index.js --checkopenclaw plugins validate --entry ./dist/index.jsFor slow install, inspect, uninstall, or registry-refresh investigation, run the

 command with OPENCLAW_PLUGIN_LIFECYCLE_TRACE=1.
 The trace writes phase timings